fiinix/fiinix.github.io/consultancy.md

 ---
 The consultancy services I offer include; reviews, research, information design, training, testing and the means to implement accessible and device-agnostic (from smartphones to braille terminals) designs.

+<a href="mailto:carloserikssonconsultancy@gmail.com?subject=Let%E2%80%99s%20work%20together" class="link--tertiary">Let&rsquo;s talk</a> about how I can help you and your clients.

 *I will also be providing workshops soon.*

 ## Why accessibility and inclusive design?